dduan/Clue/Documentation/GettingStarted.md

 ## Command-line Usage

-To find symbol references of `XYZ` in your project, first build it with either Xcode, or SwiftPM.
+To **find** symbol references of `XYZ` in your project, first build it with either Xcode, or SwiftPM.
 If it's built with Xcode, run the following:

 ```
-clue XYZ
+clue find XYZ
 ```

 You can include a module name, and/or symbol's *kind* to disambiguate multiple potential matches: